 Grizzly bears need room to roam, and Canada's interconnected mountain parks are ideal habitat.
 However, development and industrial pressure in the Rocky Mountain region are reducing the bears' numbers.
 Learn more at CPAWS Southern Alberta.

-Canda's woodland caribou are in trouble.
+Alberta's Little Smoky range is in trouble.
 Help protect their boreal forest home—before it's too late.

 Your voice is needed to ensure park policies are respected so Jasper and our other Rocky Mountain national parks are protected for future generations of Canadians to appreciate and enjoy.